• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Picture by Authority Dental under CC 2.0 license

 Flexible partial dentures are made from thermoplastic materials.
-The most popular ones are nylon and valplast.
+The most popular ones are nylon and Valplast.
 With proper care, patients can wear these for up to 15 years.

 • No need for adhesives or visible clasps